 Vocalist. b.
 London.
 Known for her singing of old and modern choruses.
 Address: Spinney Hill Hotel, Northampton.
 Phone: Northampton 1914.
 First broadcast from Savoy Hill in 1924.
-Had first big chance in radio when Eric highlights of her career were, appearing at Radiolympia twice, and in the "Daily Mail" S.E.A.C. broadcast from the Royal Albert Hall.
+Had first big chance in radio when Eric Maschwitz became Variety Director and included her in his series of "Old Music Hall" programmes, which ran for several years.
+Has since been heard in almost every radio variety feature as well as touring the music halls.
+The highlights of her career were, appearing at Radiolympia twice/ and in the "Daily Mail" S.E.A.C. broadcast from the Royal Albert Hall.
 Is best known in radio for her "Old Music Hall" broadcasts, and as the original singer of "Roll Out The Barrel."
 In her spare time assists husband, Reg Seymour, to run the Spinney Hill Hotel.
 They have one son, Donald.
 Plays golf and is a keen follower of football, particularly of Northampton Town, of which team her husband is a director.